seqeralabs/docs/multiqc_docs/core/development/modules.md

 This is problematic for two reasons:

 - It's bespoke to that module, so more difficult to maintain and comprehend
-- Almost every table column, section and plot should have significant customisation.
+- Almost every table column, section and plot should have significant customization.
 Descriptions, colour schemes, help text and more.
 Heavily optimised code will often need a lot of refactoring to pack this in.

 It's usually better to copy and paste a bit in these cases.
-The code is then easier to understand and easier to customise.
+The code is then easier to understand and easier to customize.

 ### Colour matters